slimtoolkit/slim/README.md

 ## CURRENT STATE

 It works pretty well with the sample Node.js, Python (2 and 3), Ruby, Java and Golang images (see the sample applications in the `examples` repo).
 PHP support is WIP.
 There's already one PHP example, but more needs to be done to support Apache and Nginx based PHP apps.
 More testing needs to be done to see how it works with other images.
-Rails/unicorn app images are not fully supported yet (WIP).

 You can also run `docker-slim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.

-DockerSlim now also generates Seccomp (usable) and AppArmor (WIP) profiles for your container.
+DockerSlim now also generates Seccomp (usable) and AppArmor (WIP, need more testing) profiles for your container.

 Note: